Drs. Thayer and Candice (Corc) Raines taking a break from duties as rescue team members on the Tuckerman Ravine Ski Patrol, Mt. Washington, NH

 Thayer and Candice "Corc" Raines are the owners/directors of Roaring Brook Camp.
 They are involved directors who teach daily in the camp program and lead trips..
 As graduates of West Chester University (B.S.), Penn State (M.S.) and Indiana University (Re.D.), they are professors specializing in the administration of adventure education and outdoor skills for youth programs.
 Thayer taught elementary school for five years, achieving permanent certification K-8 and environmental education.
 He had been employed at Roaring Brook for three summers before he and Candi purchased the camp in 1985.

-Thayer, in his capacity of Coordinator of the Youth Development and Camp Administration Major at Green Mountain College in Vermont, has completed the Leave No Trace Master Educator's certification; Wilderness Education Association Instructor Trainer Course and numerous Ropes Course Construction; Design and Rescue courses with Project Adventure.
+Thayer, in his capacity of Professor of Sport and Recreation Management at Franklin Pierce University in New Hampshire has completed the Leave No Trace Master Educator's certification; Wilderness Education Association Instructor Trainer Course and numerous Ropes Course Construction; Design and Rescue courses with Project Adventure.
 At camp, he teaches the Vermont crafts program, survival training, and swimming lessons each day.
 He leads a section of backpacking and canoeing trips.
 He is the Head Counselor taking care of the social and emotional needs of campers and staff in their interactions.

 Corc was an Appalachian Mt.
 Club hutwoman, caretaker, ridgerunner, and a U.S, Forest Service backcountry patroller in the White Mountains of NH.
 She was a wilderness trips director for several camps in New England.
 She has been a member of both the U.S. Archery- Biathlon Team and the U.S. Ski-Orienteering Team, representing the United States at nine World Championships from 1998-2009.
 She is currently ranked 13th in target archery in the United States in 2013.
 At camp, Corc teaches archery, swimming and orienteering.
 She leads a section of backpacking and canoeing trips.
 She manages the kitchen and the business affairs of the camp.